 Informing the Public

 Surveys have been conducted in several countries to gauge the general population’s feelings about the morality of germline editing, often with some version of the all-important question, “Do you understand this technology?”
-It’s an especially difficult question for people who have never heard of CRSPR-Cas9.
-In the journal of human genetics at Nature.com, it is reported that surveys conducted in Japan show that most of the general population is agreeable to developing germline genome editing for eliminating disease, but were wary of risks.
+It’s a difficult question for people who have never heard of CRSPR-Cas9.
+The journal of human genetics at Nature.com reports that surveys conducted in Japan show that most of the general population is agreeable to developing germline genome editing for eliminating disease but is wary of risks.

-In the United States, during two surveys conducted in 2014 and 2016, the Pew Research Center found that religiosity plays a significant role in how gene editing is viewed.
+In the United States, during two surveys conducted in 2014 and 2016, the Pew Research Center found that religiosity plays a significant role in how people view gene editing.
 People with high religiosity tended to have more negative feelings toward developing gene-editing technology.
 The survey also highlighted a gender gap in views about gene editing, with women less accepting of it than men.
-People with higher levels of scientific knowledge and greater familiarity with gene editing tend to be more accepting of it.
-A later survey asked Americans how they felt about testing gene editing on human embryos — to learn about risks — a necessary action to progress the science, and 65% were opposed, believing that crossed a moral line.
+People with higher scientific knowledge and greater familiarity with gene editing tend to be more accepting of it.
+A later survey asked Americans how they felt about testing gene editing on human embryos — to learn about risks — a necessary action to progress the science, and 65% were opposed, believing that it crossed a moral line.

 Regulating the Research

 Despite the publicity given to the 2019 moratorium, bans on germline editing are not new.
-UNESCO, The United Nations Educational, Scientific and Cultural Organisation, reports that a study published in 2014 by Hokkaido University, Japan showed that 29 of the 39 countries reviewed already had a ban in place on human germline editing.
+UNESCO, The United Nations Educational, Scientific and Cultural Organisation, reports a study published in 2014 by Hokkaido University, Japan, showed that 29 of the 39 countries reviewed already had a ban on human germline editing.
 The ban was legally binding in 25 countries.
 The other four had guidelines, yet the remaining ten had rules that were described as ambiguous.
-In regards to the moratorium, in which some, but not all countries are involved, two questions come to mind: How are the regulations enforced, and what’s to stop other countries from developing germline editing technology?
+Regarding the moratorium, in which some but not all countries are involved, two questions come to mind: How are the regulations enforced, and what’s to stop other countries from developing germline editing technology?

-Historically, ethical agreements have been put in place with international collaboration, some as a response to unethical research on human subjects or harmful drugs that made it to market.
-The Nuremberg Code, an agreement to make human experimentation without consent illegal, was established in 1948 after German scientists conducted horrific experimentation on unwilling human subjects during WWII.
-In 1962, the United States added the Kefauver Amendments to the Food, Drug, and Cosmetics act after the drug Thalidomide, prescribed to pregnant women in the 1950s, caused deformities and birth defects in 12,000 babies worldwide.
+Historically, ethical agreements have been established with international collaboration, some as a response to unethical research on human subjects or harmful drugs that made it to market.
+The Nuremberg Code, an agreement to make human experimentation without consent illegal, was established in 1948 after German scientists conducted horrific experiments on unwilling human subjects during WWII.
+In 1962, the United States added the Kefauver Amendments to the Food, Drug, and Cosmetics act after the drug Thalidomide, prescribed to pregnant women in the 1950s, caused deformities and congenital disabilities in 12,000 babies worldwide.
 Then in 1964, the World Medical Association established the Declaration of Helsinki, an ethical guide for doctors who conduct behavioral and biomedical research with human participants.
-One principle of the declaration states, “Physicians must consider the ethical, legal and regulatory norms and standards for research involving human subjects in their own countries as well as applicable international norms and standards.”
+One principle of the declaration states, “Physicians must consider the ethical, legal, and regulatory norms and standards for research involving human subjects in their own countries as well as applicable international norms and standards.”
 The guidelines from the Declaration of Helsinki are still used today.
 However, a 2006 paper written by doctor/philosopher Soren Holm and bioethicist Bryn Williams-Jones, concluded that “exploratory studies support the position that there is no unified global field of bioethics.”

-Will opting out of germline gene-editing be the unethical thing to do in the future?
+Will opting out of germline gene editing be the unethical thing to do in the future?
 When considering the disease resistance and elimination of genetic disorders, it’s not hard to imagine judgment on those who refuse to partake.
 Why would anyone not want the absolute healthiest, strongest, smartest baby they can conceive?
 Just look at how far somatic gene therapy has come.
-Gene therapy for X-SCID has all but been perfected since the Paris-Leukemia incident.
+Gene therapy for X-SCID has all but been perfected since the Paris Leukemia incident.
 In 2019, the National Institute of Health said infants diagnosed with X-SCID can now safely correct their immune systems with gene therapy treatment — a remarkable advancement.
-Gene therapy has also been successful in treating hemophilia and blindness from retinitis pigmentosa.
+Gene therapy has also successfully treated hemophilia and blindness from retinitis pigmentosa.

 For anyone struggling with Alzheimer’s, X-SCID, or Sickle Cell Anemia, CRSPR-Cas9 gene editing offers real hope.
-Of course, this therapy does not affect the offspring of the patients one way or another.
+Of course, this therapy does not affect the offspring of the patients in any way.
 Germline editing, on the other hand, can potentially eliminate these conditions from the population altogether.
-Can you imagine a future in which no child suffered from Cystic Fibrosis?
+Can you imagine a future in which no child suffers from Cystic Fibrosis?
 Imagine a future where the fear of Alzheimer’s doesn’t even exist.
 Think of what a more intelligent, healthier human race could accomplish.
 Sound bright?
 Will the benefits outweigh the risks?
 Time will tell, but for now, I’m off to read Aldous Huxley’s Brave New World.